Surgery and medical help in Africa

 Surgical and medical care

 While the global surgical crisis goes unnoticed in public opinion, scientific circles and experts are very aware of it.
 In recent years, several commissions and associations have been created to focus on global surgery as a specific challenge.
 In 2015, the World Health Assembly (WHO) clarified in a resolution that surgery is also part of universal health care.
 The 17 Sustainable Development Goals of the United Nations therefore include, in their objective 3 “Health and well-being”, surgical care which must be accessible to all.
 Mercy Ships aims to meet this challenge using hospital ships.
 Health professionals provide specialized surgical care to the most disadvantaged populations.
-Mercy Ships also supports sustainable development through medical training programs and health infrastructure renovations, with the aim of improving the health systems of the countries visited.
+Mercy Ships also supports sustainable development through medical training programs and health infrastructure renovations, with the aim of improving surgery in Africa and the health systems of the countries visited.
 Mercy Ships always visits a country at the invitation of the government: before the ship arrives, we work with the local Ministry of Health to define what the needs are and to what extent we are able to support, reinforce and contribute to improve the health system.
 Our goal is that one day, the countries we serve no longer need us and become, in turn, bearers of hope and healing!

 Comprehensive help: much more than surgery

 Mercy Ships offers its patients more than just surgical care.
 Dental care teams, Ponseti clubfoot care teams, African chaplains and a palliative care team allow us to offer holistic and comprehensive help.
 After the operations on board our hospital ship, our patients benefit, if necessary, from physiotherapeutic follow-up in order to recover or regain full functional capacity.
 Physiotherapy takes place in one of the tents set up at the quay.
 For the duration of the rehabilitation process, the patients and their relatives are housed in the “HOPE Center”, the hospital’s onshore extension.